Your Nervous System is Stuck In Survival Mode?

 “If I just get through this, I’ll be okay.”

-And maybe you are okay ...Until the next time.
+And maybe you get through the anxious moment ...Until the next time.

 You might feel: